-1. One language as a major.
+One language as a major.

 One language as a minor

-One of the two languages has to be English.
+One of the two languages must be English.

 - 2. Candidates choose their languages from the following:

 - Afrikaans and Dutch (AFN)

 - Afrikaans (additional language) (AFR) (note: can only be taken as a minor)

-- German
+- German (Beginners or intermediate)

-- French
+- French (French for beginners)

 - South African Sign Language

 - Sesotho

 - Any other language, subject to approval.